oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 File name of signature file: esa-2022-02723.json.asc
 ```

-If a ROLIE feed exists, each signature file MUST be listed in it as
+If a ROLIE feed exists, each signature file SHALL be listed in it as
 described in requirement 15.

-At all times, signatures MUST remain valid for a minimum of 30 days and
+At all times, signatures SHALL remain valid for a minimum of 30 days and
 ideally for at least 90 days.
 When executing CSAF document signatures,
 the signing party SHOULD adhere to or surpass the prevailing best
 practices and recommendations regarding key length.
 Tools SHOULD treat